Geo-ten/jellyfin-core-slider/README.md

 The main goal of this slider was to work on **LG WebOS TV** with full remote control navigation, since [MakD's Jellyfin-Media-Bar](https://github.com/MakD/Jellyfin-Media-Bar) already covers Desktop and Mobile very well.

-For this reason, it was kept lightweight and with fewer details — more features will definitely be added over time.

 ---

 ## Features